Relevant Fields on a User Story

 - Release: If the user story is part of a product version/release, it must be added here.

 - Credential: The credential of the org where the changes included in the user story have been made.

 - Environment: This value is automatically added by Copado based on the selected credential.

 - Ready to Promote: If this checkbox is selected, the user story will be available for promotion.

 - Promote and Deploy: If this checkbox is selected, a promotion and a deployment will be created for this user story.

 - Base Branch: Git branch from where the feature branch originates.
 By default, it is the main branch of the pipeline or the base branch of the release linked to the user story.
-This value is updated when committing changes on the user story.
+This value is updated when committing changes to the user story.

-- Stop Indexing Metadata: If the user story is linked to a project that has the Index Metadata checkbox enabled, the metadata components committed on the user story will be tracked to see if there are any potential conflicts.
+- Stop Indexing Metadata: If the user story is linked to a project that has the Index Metadata checkbox enabled, the metadata components committed to the user story will be tracked to see if there are any potential conflicts.
 If you enable the Stop Indexing Metadata checkbox, the metadata on the user story will not be indexed.

 - Exclude from CBM: If checked, the user story will not be included in the count of user stories ahead and behind.